 The first number following the course prefix indicates the level of the course.
-If the first number is a zero (0), for example, BSC 0070, the course is a vocational certificate (clock hour) course (ch) or developmental education credit (cp), such as MAT 0028.
-A course with a number beginning with a 1 or 2, such as ENC1102 or PH12070, is a college credit (cc) course.
-Baccalaureate college credit courses begin with a 3 or 4, such as MAN3303 or NUR4636.
+If the first number is a zero (o), for example, BSC 0070, the course is a vocational certificate (clock hour) course (ch) or developmental education credit (cp), such as MAT 0028.
+A course with a number beginning with a 1 or 2, such as ENC 1102 or PHI 2070, is a college credit (cc) course.
+Baccalaureate college credit courses begin with a 3 or 4, such as MAN 3303 or NUR 4636.
 In general, vocational certificate (clock hour) courses and developmental education courses are not transferable to baccalaureate programs; college credit courses are usually transferable.
 College credit courses with the "AS Only" designation in the course description may be transferable to baccalaureate programs at Pensacola State College and schools with which Pensacola State College has developed specific articulation agreements.
 Questions about these issues should be addressed with a counselor, the appropriate departmental head, or the Registrar's Office.
 See also the section entitled Florida's Statewide Course Numbering System.